 Travellers to Ho Chi Minh City arrive in Tan Son Nhat International Airport, which serves international airlines such as Malaysian Airlines, Thai Airways, Qantas, and American Airlines.
 Located 7km from downtown Saigon, the air-conditioned airport bus (#152), is the cheapest method of transport and it passes major hotels along De Tham Street and Dong Khoi Street.
 A good (but pricey) alternative is to board a metered taxi at the airport, but be sure you have small change as many of them don’t accept credit cards or change large notes.

 If you’re planning on visiting other destinations in Vietnam, there are daily domestic flights offered in major cities such as Hanoi, Da Nang, and Ho Chi Minh City.
 Vietnam Airlines offer the most frequent flights daily with destinations such as Phu Quoc Island, Dalat, and Nha Trang.
 Other domestic airlines to consider include Air Mekong, Vietjet Air, and Jetstar Pacific.

 Getting around Vietnam - Travel Tips

 Due to Vietnam’s horrendous traffic conditions, local buses depart from stations that are usually a good distance from the town centre.
-You can buy a ticket with assigned seat on the small air-conditioned minivans that ply most major routes in Vietnam.
-Ask at any hotel front desk, and expect to pay often double the local bus price (still very affordable) and ride in relative style among locals but without the hassle of lining up at the bus station.
+You can buy a ticket with an assigned seat on the small air-conditioned minivans that ply most major routes in Vietnam.
+Ask at any hotel front desk, and expect to pay often double the local bus price (but still very affordable) and you can still ride with the locals but without the hassle of lining up at the bus station.